 - The composition of investments provides information on the degree of diversification of investments by individual name and currency, as well as interest rates and remaining maturities for each investment.
-Additionally, the market risk section includes the allocation by country. - An overview of the outstanding amounts as of the end of the reporting period related to the use of forward currency contracts is included in the Currency Position section, as detailed in the notes on currency risk.

-- The Fund has provided collateral for the use of futures in the form of a margin account.
+Additionally, the market risk section includes the allocation by country. - The Fund has provided collateral for the use of futures in the form of a margin account.
 The amount of the margin account is detailed in the notes on Other Assets.
-The justification for the futures contracts and the associated exposure is further explained in the notes to the balance sheet. - The process for selecting counterparties for derivative transactions is further explained in the 'Counterparty Risk' section.
+The justification for the futures contracts and the associated exposure is further explained in the notes to the balance sheet. - The details of other derivatives contracts as of the end of the reporting period and the associated exposure are further explained in the 'Interest Rate Risk' section. - The process for selecting counterparties for derivative transactions is further explained in the 'Counterparty Risk' section.